 The lessons are arranged into four parts under the headings, “National Identity and Why It Matters,” “The American Character,” “The Virtues of Civic Life,” and “Making One out of Many.”
 Within each of these four parts, the lessons focus more narrowly on themes such as Freedom and Individuality, Equality, Enterprise and Commerce, Freedom and Religion, and Compassion Toward Neighbors.
 The course is clearly designed to promote patriotism, but it is non-partisan in its approach.

 The lessons are complex, and each of them will take a number of sessions to complete.
-The lessons begin with a short story that includes a brief introduction that mentions themes and poses questions that encourage students to pay attention to key ideas.
-For instance, the story “Harrison Bergeron” by Kurt Vonnegut Jr. begins with this introduction:
+Each lesson begins with a brief introduction that mentions themes in the upcoming story and poses questions that encourage students to pay attention to key ideas.
+For instance, the story “Harrison Bergeron” by Kurt Vonnegut Jr. is prefaced by this introduction:

 Central to the American creed is the principle of equality, beginning with the notion that all human beings possess certain fundamental rights and equal standing before the law.
 Our concern for equality has expanded over the past half century to focus also on inequalities in opportunities, wealth, achievement, and social condition.
 What good is an equal right to pursue happiness if one lacks the native gifts or the social means to exercise it successfully?
 In this satirical story (1961), set in a future time in which “everybody was finally equal . . . every which way,” Kurt Vonnegut Jr. (1922–2007) challenges our devotion to equality and invites us to consider the costs of pursuing it too zealously.

-Following this introduction are a number of questions for students to ponder as they read.
+Following this introduction are questions for students to ponder as they read.
 Among those for “Harrison Bergeron” are these two:

 Does the society portrayed here represent a fulfillment of the ideal of equality in the Declaration of Independence, or rather a perversion of the principle?
 Does opposing invidious distinctions, envy, and feelings of inferiority require reducing all to the lowest common denominator, and is this the true path to “social justice”?